ngrlearningjourney/fnb_analysis_dashboard/README.md

 ## Metrics

-The dashboard and analysis focusing on Head Of Product and Head of Operation to examine their FnB Business overtime.
+The dashboard and analysis focusing on Head Of Product and Head of Sales to examine their FnB Business overtime.

 - Waiting time
 - Rating